rouanw/rouanw.github.io/index.md

 ## No more guessing

 Stop worrying about what might happen.
-Rather equip yourself to find out quickly when something goes wrong and set yourself up to ship fixes quickly.
+Rather equip yourself to find out  when something goes wrong and set yourself up to ship fixes fast.

 {% include _promo.html title="QA in Production" type="Article on" publication="martinfowler.com" url="https://martinfowler.com/articles/qa-in-production.html" imageUrl="images/qa-in-prod.png" description="Things always go wrong in production, but this doesn’t have to be a bad thing.
 It’s an opportunity to learn about your system and the real world with which it interacts.
 With the right production monitoring tools and a good Continuous Delivery pipeline, you can build a set of feedback mechanisms that help you find out about issues as they happen and ship fixes quickly.
 Adopting production QA practices can help you gain a richer understanding of the real issues your system faces and learn new ways to improve its quality." %}